serversideup/amplitudejs/README.md

 ### Next and Previous Buttons

-When using AmplitudeJS in a playlist, you can navigate forwards and backwards in the playlist.
+When using Amplitude.js in a playlist, you can navigate forwards and backwards in the playlist.
-Upon click/touch AmplitudeJS will navigate through your playlist.
+Upon click/touch Amplitude.js will navigate through your playlist.
 To add a previous button add an element with a class of "amplitude-prev".
 To add a next button add an element with a class of "amplitude-next".
 When doing the visual design of your playlist, keep in mind Amplitude will go in order of the indexes so make sure that your visual display correlates with the order you